 So here’s a couple of suggestions, firstly the premium option for those who value certainty and don’t mind paying a little more for it.

 Luminati are simply the biggest and safest option for the large majority of proxy related tasks.
 Their network dwarfs anything else available largely because they were the pioneer of curating and supplying residential proxy services.
 They also have a hugely impressive control panel called the proxy manager where you can specify IP rotation exactly as you need and how they are distributed.

 Remember residential IP addresses are assigned to normal, ordinary home users.
-So your connection while using one of these addresses will look completely legitimate.
+So your connection and hence logon credentials while using one of these addresses will look completely legitimate.
 What’s more the Luminati interface allows you to pick range spreads and exact geo-targeting.
 So you can route your traffic through the same US city as the concert is being held in for example.
 This looks good for multiple connections but also speeds up the transactions which is vital for oversubscribed events.

 Here’s my other option for using if you want quality proxies offering particularly residential IP addresses.